Jessie Bone, Executive Officer.

 (g) the Chair of the Academic Board;

-(i) three faculty deans nominated by the Senior Deputy Vice-Chancellor;
+(i) three school deans nominated by the Senior Deputy Vice-Chancellor;

 (j) a nominee of the Education Committee (nominated by the Chair of that committee);